Iron-Carbon-Phase-Diagram explained - BorTec

 Ferrite

-Cementite (Fe3C) is an iron-carbon compound which is also a phase.
-However, cementite is an intermediate phase which should not be confused with iron mixed crystals.
-The chemical composition of cementite is always the same, although it occurs in three different forms:
+Cementite (Fe3C) is an iron-carbon compound that represents an intermediate phase distinct from iron mixed crystals.
+The chemical composition of cementite remains constant, though it appears in three varied forms:

-• Primary cementite: primary crystallization from the melt (corresponds to the line CD)
+• Primary cementite: crystallizes from the melt (associated with the CD line).

-• Secondary cementite: precipitation from the austenite (corresponds to the ES line)
+• Secondary cementite: precipitated from the austenite (linked to the ES line).

-• Tertiary cementite: precipitation from the ferrite (corresponds to the PQ line)
+• Tertiary cementite: formed from the ferrite (connected to the PQ line).

-The secondary cementite is present at a carbon content between 2.06 and 4.3 % C, but is not shown in the diagram.
-This is because it cannot be detected metallographically.
+The secondary cementite manifests at carbon content between 2.06 and 4.3 % C, but is not represented in the diagram as it is undetectable metallographically.

-In addition to the phases, phase mixtures also occur:
+In addition to distinct phases, phase mixtures are also present:

 Designation